Ensuring Safety, Health, & Well-Being

 - Limit in-person contact:

-- For discussion portions of meetings with you and with children, we can meet outside in a yard, on a porch, or go for a walk around the block.
+- For discussion portions of in-person meetings with you and with children, we can meet outside in a yard, on a porch, or go for a walk around the block.

 - In-person viewing of the child’s room will be kept short.
 Licensing visits will be kept as short as possible focusing on what needs to be seen and verified in person.